 For those of you who need to function during the day and want to avoid a euphoric high, Harlequin is the perfect strain.
 This Harlequin sativa dominant cannabis strain usually has a 5:2 CBD: THC ratio.
 This makes it a super effective strain for treating conditions such as arthritis pain.

 #5 The Canna Tsu Cannabis Strain

 Due to this strain’s magical CBD powers, it is a popular strain used to fight inflammation.
 Packed with a high CBD, low THC ratio, this strain will keep a clear head.
 It allows you to focus on other things apart from the pain associated with arthritis.

-Over the last couple of weeks, we’ve received a ton of emails telling us about the benefits of raw juicing cannabis.
+Recently, we’ve received a ton of emails telling us about the benefits of raw juicing cannabis.
 Raw cannabis juices contain a horde of antioxidant and anti-inflammatory compounds.
 By juicing cannabis, you can also benefit from cannabinoid acids and larger doses of vital nutrients.

 Final Thoughts About Cannabis as a Treatment for Arthritis

 Medical marijuana is only now coming into the light in regards to its therapeutic benefits.
 We have heard many stories about how it is helping people with their day to day conditions.
 One of those conditions is arthritis.
 Share your experience with us by commenting below or tell your story on our Facebook post.